anav5704/CS000/src/content/bonus/documentation.md

 ## Example

 Funny enough, all the lessons on CS000 are written using Markdown.
-Here is what this page looks like (did we break the 4th wall?):
+Here's what this page looks like (did we just break the fourth wall?):

 ````markdown
 # Documentation